Project assurance: 8-step procedure

 An eight-step assurance procedure was outlined in a 2013 paper produced by the BT Centre for Major Programme Management at the University of Oxford.
 The key features of this approach to project assurance are a critical review of the project plan and personnel by an expert independent organisation with expertise in benchmarking and project execution.

 PRINCE2

 Project assurance is also recognised by PRINCE2 – a project management methodology, in an attempt to address the need in project organisation for monitoring all aspects of the project’s performance and products independently of the project manager.
+In practice, this involves a systematic review of project health through various frameworks and checklists to ensure that governance standards are being met without bias from the delivery team.

 According to the Office of Government Commerce, project assurance helped manage risk and improved delivery confidence.
 Project assurance supported senior responsible owners (SROs) and others responsible for successful delivery whilst providing funders and other stakeholders with the confidence that the project could deliver to time, budget and quality.
 This they called the Project Assurance Function.
 The UK Government has also set up a project assurance organisation called the Major Projects Authority that works with HM Treasury to grow project assurance capabilities in Government and deliver project assurance services for high risk government-sponsored projects.